1. During working hours (9:00am – 4:30pm, Monday to Friday) you should contact:

 Mental Wellbeing Network

-The June meeting focused on the new plan for the mental wellbeing of children and young people which is being developed but all are welcome to attend.
+The last meeting was held in June 2016 and focused on the new plan for the mental wellbeing of children and young people which was being developed.

 Clinical Commissioning Group (CCG) Integrated Commissioning Plan 2015-16

 West Lancashire CCG has identified four improvement interventions and three additional programmes to focus on for West Lancashire, all of which are named on their website with three overarching priorities.

 To find out more about these priorities and identified programmes, including details such as who the clinical lead is and what the CCG is hoping to achieve under each one, please read their Strategic Plan for 2015/16

 There are a number of ways you can feedback on your experiences and/or get involved in influencing change:

 The Insight Network also provides a mechanism through which organisations can work together with strategic partners and commissioners to influence care and support services.
 See website: www.theinsightnetwork.org/

 The Clinical Lead for Mental Health at the CCG is Dr Ros Bonsor.